AsifSalman/test_bowlers_analysis/README.md

 # Test_bowlers_analysis
-The objective of this project is to apply the knowledge of the Data Analysis procedures in the most wickets-taker datset.
+The objective of this project is to apply the Data Analysis procedures in the most wickets-taker datset.
 <br>The dataset is collected from ESPNcricinfo.

 __Objectives__